trepidacious/gatsby-rebeam-org/src/pages/semantic-ui-in-markdown-posts.md

 The initial setup is covered by the docs on [remark custom components](https://using-remark.gatsbyjs.org/custom-components/).
 We will tweak this to render some Semantic UI components:

+<Alert variant="info">Note that since this entry was written, we've updated rebeam.org to use react-bootstrap.
+As a result, while the instructions are correct, the results shown use react-bootstrap rather than Semantic-UI.</Alert>

 ### Setup

 1. Install [rehype-react](https://github.com/rhysd/rehype-react):